ValidVibe/base-/README.md

 ## 🌉 Bridging to Base
 ETH and ERC-20 tokens can be bridged from Ethereum mainnet to Base using the official Base Bridge or third-party solutions.
 Withdrawals to L1 take ~7 days via the canonical bridge.

+## 🔁 Base Bridge
+The official bridge at https://bridge.base.org supports ETH and standard ERC-20 deposits and withdrawals.
+Deposits are fast (~1-2 mins).
+Withdrawals require a 7-day challenge period.